baumanj/python-learning/thursday.md

 Other modules in the standard library that I've found useful, but that I wouldn't have necessarily guessed existed:

-* `string`: Contains handy constants that lets you do things like `x in string.letters`.
+* `string`: Contains handy constants that lets you do things like `x in string.letters`
 * `re`: Regular expressions
-* `pprint`: Pretty-printing; great for dicts and such.
+* `pprint`: Pretty-printing; great for dicts and such
-* `random`: Generate random numbers, select random samples, etc.
+* `random`: Generate random numbers, select random samples, etc
-* `fileinput`: A handy way to write a script that reads from file arguments or standard input.
+* `fileinput`: A handy way to write a script that reads from file arguments or standard input
-* `pickle`: Save objects to a file and read them back automagically.
+* `pickle`: Save objects to a file and read them back automagically
-* `csv`: Access comma-separated value files.
+* `csv`: Access comma-separated value files
-* `popen2`: For running shell commands.
+* `popen2`: For running shell commands

 ### Random handy things